Samuel-Chiu/Samuel-Chiu/README.md

 - 👋 Hi, I’m @Samuel-Chiu
 - 👀 I’m interested in: Cool Science involving the ocean!
-- 🌱 I’m currently learning Aquaculture at the University of Hawaii at Hilo
+- 🌱 I’m currently learning Marine Science at the University of Hawaii at Hilo
 - 💞️ I’m looking to collaborate on Statistics and Projects in R.
 - 📫 How to reach me: You can reach me through github or my email samueldc@hawaii.edu.
 - 😄 Pronouns: He/Him